Probate Q&A Series Should I Establish a Trust Even If I Have Beneficiary Designations in Place to Avoid Probate?

 Detailed Answer

 Many people rely on beneficiary designations—on life insurance policies, retirement accounts or payable-on-death bank accounts—to transfer assets outside of probate.
 While these designations can bypass probate for specific accounts, they do not address all your property.
-In North Carolina, a revocable living trust under the Uniform Trust Code (Chapter 36C of the NC General Statutes) allows you to place a broad range of assets into a trust.
-When you pass away, those trust assets transfer directly to your beneficiaries, avoiding probate altogether.
+In Pennsylvania, a revocable living trust allows you to place a broad range of assets into a trust.
+When you pass away, those trust assets generally transfer under the terms of the trust without going through probate.

 Here are key reasons to consider establishing a trust even when you have beneficiary designations: